nteleky/comp116-nteleky/pcaps/README.md

 In this assignment, we were given two .pcap files and were asked to analyze them, then answer the questions below.
 To analyze, I used the following tool(s):

 * Wireshark
+* Ettercap
+* Etterlog
+* dsniff

-This assignment took me __ hours to complete.
+This assignment took me 6 hours to complete.

 Analysis below.